Glavo/llvm-java/README.md

 * `linux-x86_64`

-The libraries of each platform will be packaged in a jar, Its Jigsaw module name is ʻasia.kala.llvm.platform.<osName>.<archName>` (For example, the jar module corresponding to the `windows-x86_64` platform is named ʻasia.kala.llvm.platform.windows.x86_64`).
+The libraries of each platform will be packaged in a jar, Its Jigsaw module name is `asia.kala.llvm.platform.<osName>.<archName>` (For example, the jar module corresponding to the `windows-x86_64` platform is named `asia.kala.llvm.platform.windows.x86_64`).
-In Java 9 and above, when running in modular mode or generating images with jlink, please use `--add-modules` Add modules corresponding to the platform.
+In Java 9 and above, when running in modular mode or generating images with jlink, please use `--add-modules` add modules corresponding to the platform.

 Add the platform jar to the dependencies: